aiven/terraform-provider-aiven/docs/resources/service.md

 - **project_vpc_id** (String) Identifier of the VPC the service should be in, if any
 - **redis_user_config** (Block List, Max: 1) Redis user configurable settings (see [below for nested schema](#nestedblock--redis_user_config))
 - **service_integrations** (Block List) Service integrations to specify when creating a service.
 Not applied after initial service creation (see [below for nested schema](#nestedblock--service_integrations))
+- **static_ips** (List of String) Static IPs that are going to be associated with this service.
+Please assign a value using the 'toset' function.
+Once a static ip resource is in the 'assigned' state it cannot be unbound from the node again
 - **termination_protection** (Boolean) Prevent service from being deleted.
 It is recommended to have this enabled for all services.
 - **timeouts** (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))